Fifth Avenue Presbyterian Church: Interior

 With a capacity of nearly 2,000, Fifth Avenue Presbyterian Church is the largest Presbyterian sanctuary in Manhattan.
 Designed in the Victorian Gothic style, the Sanctuary interior follows strict, Reformed Protestant precepts—the most important being the emphasis on the spoken word.
 The pulpit is the focal point of the Sanctuary, with the choir loft and organ above and communion table below.
 There are no Biblical figures or saints depicted in the Sanctuary, reflecting an iconoclastic austerity prevalent among 19th-century Presbyterians, who believed no one should be venerated other than God.
 One exception is the woodcarving on the front of the pulpit (above), which features the symbols of the four Gospel authors—Matthew (angel), Mark (lion), Luke (ox) and John (eagle).

 Unlike most Gothic churches, the interior of the sanctuary has no right angles.
 The floor slopes, the pews fan outward, and the balcony surrounds all that is below, bringing the entire congregation within clear sight and hearing range of the preaching and music ministry.
 Most of the carved woodwork in the Sanctuary is original.
 The New York firm of Kimbel and Cabus designed the woodwork using ash, a durable, light-colored wood that has taken on a darker patina over time.
 The stained glass windows were designed and executed by John C. Spence of Montreal.
 Above the Fifth Avenue entrance is a mosaic of Venetian glass by the American artist Eugene Savage (1883–1978).
 The mosaic, depicting iconic images from the Hebrew scriptures, was added during a renovation in the early 1960s.

 Kirkland Chapel, named for former senior pastor Bryant M. Kirkland, offers a distinct contrast in design philosophy to the Sanctuary.
 All is rigidly organized in a long and narrow rectangular space from back to front, where there is a semi-circular apse with a raised pulpit off to one side and a lectern on the other.
 In a pre-Reformation church, the center of the apse would contain an altar, where the priest would celebrate the Eucharist.
-Following Reformed precepts, however, seats for the ministers replace the altar.
+Following Reformed precepts, however, seats for the now-called ministers replace the altar.
 The design accentuates the Word rather than the Eucharist as the central act of worship.
 Another obvious difference between the Chapel and the Sanctuary is the stained glass that shows Biblical stories and figures.
 (Iconoclastic sentiment was beginning to wane by the early 20th century.)
 The window above the ministers’ seats depicts the apostles and the four evangelists.
 The most exquisite window in the church is above the balcony in the rear of the Chapel.
 It depicts Christ surrounded by seven archangels.
 The hardstone surfaces of the interior, with its resultant echo, make the Chapel superb for the performance of organ and choral music.